 She also points out the ridiculousness of the recent American Association of University Women (AAUW) report which claimed that “nearly two-thirds of undergraduates (both men and women) have been sexually harassed.”
 FIRE strongly objects to the AAUW’s report and its deceptive findings as they keep alive the misinterpretation of “harassment” to mean, essentially, any time someone feels offended—a definition that is legally wrong but that has been at the heart of so many of FIRE’s cases.
 As I said at the time:

-If this report proves anything, it is that students are being grossly misinformed about what sexual harassment is.
 With millions of students allegedly believing they were ‘harassed’ by merely rude or bawdy speech, it is no wonder that colleges and universities are inundated with frivolous harassment claims and lawsuits.
 This report is actually evidence that harassment law and policies must be reformed to more clearly protect free speech rights.